-In 2022, internal sessions offered to the Board included:
+In 2023, internal sessions offered to the Board included:

 Trustee Educational Sessions Attendees Information Technology and Cyber Security Update - Senior Vice President of Development and Director, IT, provided an overview of new technology and cyber risk mitigation strategies and programs adopted by Killam, including an overview of cyber risk training for employees and new technologies on the horizon.
-Full Board Property Tour - In December 2022, an Ontario property tour was organized for the Board to visit Killam's assets throughout Mississauga, Kitchener, Waterloo and Cambridge regions.
-Full Board Environmental, Social and Governance Education - Management provided regular progress updates on Killam's ESG programs, initiatives and long-term targets.
+Full Board Property Tour - In May 2023, a property tour was organized for the Board prior to the AGM to visit Killam's assets in downtown Halifax, NS.
+Full Board Risk Management - Senior Vice President of Property Management provided an update and overview of Killam's risk management practices.
+Full Board RBC Economic Update - RBC's Chief Economist, Craig Wright, provided an update on the current global economic environment.
+Full Board Environmental, Social and Governance Education - Management provided quarterly updates on Killam's ESG programs, progress on long-term targets, and developments in emerging regulatory frameworks.
 These sessions included updates on Killam's participation and performance in GRESB, and insights from institutional investors on evolving ESG topics and expectations in the multi-residential real estate sector.
 Full Board Canadian REIT Review - Management presented an in-depth analysis of Killam's long-term strategy compared to the strategy of other multi-family Canadian REITs.
 Full Board